knowlab/HARE/README.md

 # Dataset
 The NER and RE dataset will be released shortly.
 Training script will be released together The histopathologist 600 reports annotation is released `human_evaluation_annotation.tsv'

+## Example for running HARE on 600 reports
+> Please refer to example.ipynb

+# Hardware
+The code was tested with A5000 GPU 24GB memory.